alfonso-torres/eng84_Docker_Mircroservices/README.md

 __Stages:__
 - pull
 - check the images
-- ps to see in the containers exists
+- ps to see if the containers exists

 __To create a docker with a specific image:__
 - `docker pull ghost`